johnknutsonhc/Hennepin-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 ---
 title: Issue Triage Automation
 linktitle: Issue Triage Automation
-description: Issue Triage Automation for the Azure Verified Modules (AVM) program's repositories
+description: Issue Triage Automation for the Hennepin Verified Modules (AVM) program's repositories
 ---

 This page details the automation that is in place to help with the triage of issues and PRs raised against the AVM modules.